stacywebb/cell-capture/README.md

 ### Configuring the GPRS BTS Operability

-  iptables -t nat -A POSTROUTING -o wlan0 -j MASQUERADE
+  'iptables -t nat -A POSTROUTING -o wlan0 -j MASQUERADE'

 #### Add the following values using the UI: